syahruromadona/Ecommerce-Repeat-Purchase-Factors/README.md

 | Avg.
 Review Score              | Weak Positive    | -0.04 (counterintuitive) |

-- Customer-level average item price shows the strongest association with repeat purchasing; higher-priced purchases are linked to lower repeat probability.
+- Customer-level average item price shows the strongest association with repeat purchasing.
+The effect size is modest and the ‘strongest’ is used in relative sense among other variables rather than absolute predictor.
 - Delivery reliability (percentage of delayed orders) is negatively associated with repeat behavior, though the effect is materially smaller than price.
 - Average delivery speed shows little independent association with repeat purchasing after controlling for other factors.
 - Review scores show a weak and counterintuitive association, likely influenced by timing and aggregation effects.

 ## 6. Limitation

-- Observational data; causality cannot be inferred
+- This is observational data, results are intended to guide hypothesis formation rather than direct decision-making.
 - Customer-level aggregation may mask product-level dynamics
 - Potential confounding from unobserved factors (e.g., customer location)